alingse-forks/microwhoisd/README.md

 ### Files

-If the previous methods fail to match, it will scan the files and if the first word matches the given query it returns the whole line.
+If the previous methods fail to match, the files given in the configuration will be scanned for matches.
+If the first word matches the given query, the whole line is returned.

 ```yaml
 files: